DavidCico/Development-of-Navier-Stokes-code-by-projection-method/README.md

 ### Running the program

-1. Input numerical values in the file physical_data.txt
+1. Input numerical values in the file 'variables module.f90'

-        80            ! n  number of mesh cells in y
-        70            ! m  number of mesh cells in x
-        5             !
-Length L1 of the domain
-        2             !
-Height L2 (Left side of the domain)
-        2             !
-Height L3 (Right side of the domain)
-        0.01          !
-Diffusion coefficient
-        0             !
-Velocity U (x direction)
-        0             !
-Velocity V (y direction)
-        5             !
-Final time
-        0.9           !
-CFL number
-        0.4           !
-Fourier number
+        !
+Parameters for reading data to be modified integer ,parameter :: nx=11,ny=11,nz=1 ! nx and ny correpond to the number of cells in x and y direction real*8 ,parameter :: nu = 1e-02, dt2 = 1e-04 ! nu is the fluid viscosity and dt2 is the initial timestep.

     Modifying and tuning these values in order to have an orthogonal mesh or not, diffusion and/or advection...